 Routine or periodic maintenance or repair of existing trails or trail segments is exempt from scoping and technical provisions for accessible trails.
 Maintenance and repair is performed to return a trail or trail segment back to the standards or conditions to which it was originally designed and built.
 In outdoor environments, the ability to maintain a facility is generally more limited, occurring relatively infrequently, except in highly developed areas.
 This type of work is not an alteration; it does not change the original purpose, intent, or design of the trail.
 The act of maintenance and repair includes, but is not limited to:

 - Removal of debris and vegetation such as downed trees or broken branches in the trailway, clearing a trail of encroaching brush or grasses, and removing rock slides;

 - Maintenance of the trail tread such as filling ruts and entrenchments, reshaping trail beds, repairing trail surfaces and washouts; installing rip rap (rock placed to retain cut and fill slopes), and constructing retaining walls or cribbing to support the trail tread;

-- Erosion control and drainage, replacing or installing necessary drainage structures such as drainage dips, water bars, or culverts, and realigning sections of trail to deter erosion or avoid boggy or marshy areas; and
+- Erosion control and drainage, replacing or installing necessary drainage structures such as drainage dips, water bars, or culverts, and Start Printed Page 34077realigning sections of trail to deter erosion or avoid boggy or marshy areas; and

 - Repair of trail or trailhead structures, including replacing deteriorated, damaged, or vandalized parts of structures such as sections of bridges, boardwalks, information kiosks, fencing, railings, and painting or removing graffiti.